redhat-cop/keepalived-operator/Ingress-how-to.md

   type: ClusterIP
 ```

-At this point the only missing ingredient is to make sure that the DNS routes requests to `*.myingress.mydomain` are directed to the IP that was provisioned by the keepalived-operator or that was selected via the external IP.
+At this point the only missing ingredient are to make sure that the DNS routes requests to `*.myingress.mydomain` are directed to the IP that was provisioned by the keepalived-operator or that was selected via the external IP.

 If you are using the [external-dns](https://github.com/kubernetes-sigs/external-dns) operator, you can easily automate this step by adding the following annotation to the service: `external-dns.alpha.kubernetes.io/hostname: *.myingress.mydomain`.